SkipperGames/AkibasTripItems/README.md

 3. Click "Run"

 ### One-time Cheats
 - Max player stats: Sets player's level to 99, Base Attack and Defense to 2,147,483,647.
-You take only 1 damage, and dealth upwards 6000+
+You take only 1 damage, and deal upwards 6000+
 - Max all stripping skills: Sets all 30 stripping skills to max

 ## TODO